Thomas Pell II: Personal life

 Pell died at the manor house on September 3, 1739.
 Upon his death, each of his sons, Joseph, John, Thomas, Joshua, Philip, and Caleb Pell, received 10000 acre of land.
 Eldest son John had six sons, who all died without issue, the last being Richard Moore Pell, who died at the Manor in 1868.
 The 4th Lords son, Thomas Pell (b.
 1744), who married Margaret Bartow, was the last owner of the property, which later passed into the possession of the Bartow family.

 Descendants

-Through his son Joshua, he was a grandfather of Benjamin Pell (c.
-1750–1828), and a great-grandfather of horticulturist William Ferris Pell and merchant Alfred Sands Pell.
+Through his son Joshua, Pell was a grandfather of Benjamin Pell (c.
+1750–1828) and a great-grandfather of horticulturist William Ferris Pell and merchant Alfred Sands Pell.